 Each Director offers himself for re-election as a director for a term of three years on a rotating basis in accordance with the provisions of the Company’s Certificate of Incorporation.

 The Company has an Audit Committee, whose responsibilities include reviewing the scope of the audit and audit procedures, the format and content of the audited financial statements and interim reports, including the notes and the accounting principles applied.
 The Audit Committee also reviews internal control, including internal financial control, in conjunction with the Board.
 The Audit Committee will also review any proposed change in accounting policies and any recommendations from the Company’s auditors regarding improvements to internal controls and the adequacy of resources within the Company’s finance function.
 The Audit Committee advises the Board on the appointment of external auditors and on their remuneration both for audit and non-audit work, and discusses the nature, scope and results of the external audit with the external auditors.
-The Audit Committee keeps under review the cost effectiveness and the independence and objectivity of the external auditors.

-All Directors may attend audit committee meetings.
+All Directors may attend Audit Committee meetings.
 At least twice a year representatives of the Company’s auditors have an opportunity to meet the Audit Committee at which time they also have the opportunity to discuss matters without any Executive Director being present.

 A “whistle blowing” policy has been implemented whereby employees may contact the Chairman of the Audit Committee on a confidential basis.